Whether you are into running or not, you should consider registering for the Great Ethiopian Run (GER) at least once in life.

 Even though running may not be your thing, you will quickly get the hang of it as the benefits – physical and even more so emotional – are immense!

-Make sure you run a bit every other day, starting with a short distance and increasing the pace and the distance every time.
+Make sure you run a bit every other day (in case you are traveling, this post on how to stay fit while traveling will help!), starting with a short distance and increasing the pace and the distance every time.
 Apps such as Runtastic can be downloaded for free on your smartphone and help you track your progress.
 Remember to stretch abundantly before and after running to avoid muscle pain, and to eat healthily and drink plenty of water after you run.

 There are plenty of events leading to it